-Robert Kiyosaki is one of the most well-known American businessmen and authors in the personal finance world.
+Robert Kiyosaki is a well-known American investor, businessman, author, motivational speaker, and financial commentator in the personal finance world.
 This blog post on Robert Kiyosaki net worth will answer all the questions you have, from where he got started, how he makes so much money, and more!

 Given his incredible success, I thought it would be worthwhile to write a post on the net worth of this famous person in the personal finance space.
 I will detail how he got started, how he can make so much money, where he is now, and what lessons we can learn from his path to wealth!